MixinNetwork/safe/apps/ethereum/README.md

 - Run `yarn deploy-all <network>`

-For some networks or custom network, you might need to add network rpc host in the `submitSources` function of `node_modules/hardhat-deploy/dist/src/etherscan.js`
+For some networks or custom network, you might need to add network rpc host in the `submitSources` function of `node_modules/hardhat-deploy/dist/src/etherscan.js` in contract verification step.
 ```
 // add mvm rpc host
 case '73927':